ROCKS AND DINOSAURS

 I have lived in the New Hampshire Seacoast region since 1985 after receiving a B.S. degree in Geology from Syracuse University.
 I attended graduate school for earth sciences at the University of New Hampshire.
-I am currently an M.S. candidate at Georgetown University in clinical and translational research, hoping to combine my expertise in environmental contaminants with an understanding of the health effects associated with these toxins.
+I just completed my M.S. at Georgetown University in clinical and translational research.
+I plan to combine my expertise in environmental contaminants with an understanding of the health effects associated with these toxins.

 My professional work as an environmental consultant has focused on the evaluation, design, development, and implementation of conventional and innovative in-situ and on-site technologies for remediation of contaminated sites.
 I have consulted businesses, banks, and the U.S. government on the presence of environmental contaminants.

 I have conducted and managed projects ranging in scale from small hazardous waste site assessments and remediation design, to large remedial investigations and remedial action under a variety of regulatory programs including RCRA, CERCLA, and State Superfund.